Zynh0722/dungeon-world/src/pages/gming/gm.md

 This chapter isn’t about advice for the GM or optional tips and tricks on how best to play Dungeon World.
 It’s a chapter with procedures and rules for whoever takes on the role of GM.
 ### GMing Dungeon World: A Framework

-Running a game of Dungeon World is built on these: the GM’s agenda, principles, and moves.
+Running a game of Dungeon World is built on these: the GM’s **agenda**, **principles**, and **moves**.
 The agenda is what you set out to do when you sit down at the table.
 The principles are the guides that keep you focused on that agenda.
 The GM’s moves are the concrete, moment-to-moment things you do to move the game forward.
 You’ll make moves when players miss their rolls, when the rules call for it, and whenever the players look to you to see what happens.
 Your moves keep the fiction consistent and the game’s action moving forward.

 The GM’s agenda, principles, and moves are rules just like damage or stats or HP.
 You should take the same care in altering them or ignoring them that you would with any other rule.
 ## How to GM